 When small cell lung cancer has spread to both lungs or is detectable beyond the lungs, it is referred to as extensive.

 Patients with extensive disease SCLC are rarely curable with currently available standard treatment strategies although many patients experience a response to treatment.
 Because the cancer has spread outside the chest, it cannot be eliminated with radiation or removed surgically.

-Currently the standard treatment for extensive SCLC is chemotherapy using a combination of chemotherapy drugs, typically cisplatin or carboplatin combined with etoposide or irinotecan.
+The standard treatment for extensive SCLC was chemotherapy using a combination of cisplatin or carboplatin combined with etoposide or irinotecan.
 Approximately 60%-80% of patients will experience a response to this chemotherapy and 15% to 20% of individuals respond completely.
 Before chemotherapy was used, patients on average only survived approximately 1.5 months.
 Single-agent chemotherapy improved the average survival to four months and the development of combination chemotherapy regimens has further increased the average survival to approximately nine months with some patients surviving two years or longer.